Ananyaiitbhilai/Text2Triple-LLM-Agent/ReadME.md

 ├── run_multi_tool.bash  # Bash script to automate the process using multiple tools.
 ├── run_single_tool_noLLM.bash  # Bash script to run the process with a single tool without LLM.
 ├── run_single_tool.bash  # Bash script to run the process with a single tool.
-└── ipynb files  # Contains ipynb files for EDA and calculating scores.
+└── ipynbFiles  # Contains ipynb files for EDA and calculating scores.
 However, running the pipeline will also generates these scores.
 ```